ECRomaneli/woole/README.md

 response.header.Content-Type: xml
 ```

 Note that the value does not need to match the entire field.
+Also, the response body is not available when searching, because the response body is loaded on demand to reduce the resources and increase the performance of the sniffer.

 #### Hierarchical Structure